Best in-ear headphones 2024: top earbuds tried and tested by our experts

 No aptX or LDAC support

-Ah, the Sony C700N, truly worthy winners during 2023's Awards.
+Ah, the Sony C700N, truly worthy to be our current Award-winners.
 The point of the C700N is to be a budget pair of noise-cancelling earbuds, so anyone who still wants ANC but isn't willing to splash the cash on the rather more premium WF-1000XM5 can still enjoy those isolating benefits without paying a fortune.
 It's a clever corner of the market, and one Sony is filling with great skill.

 The C700N buds are relatively small, and while they may be more affordable than the XM5s, their lightweight design helps make them more comfortable than a whole host of more expensive rivals.
 Battery life is competitive at seven and a half hours, although the fact the charging case can only offer one extra charge does seem just a tad stingy.